-The website provides direct links to NSSLHA for membership applications, liability insurance information and conversion (graduate student to certified member) information.
+The website provides direct links to NSSLHA for membership applications, liability insurance information and membership conversion rate (graduate student to certified member) information.
 The website offers valuable links to scholarship and research grant opportunities through the ASHA Foundation as well as job advertisements and information about national level happenings.